-As explained above, this is the amount that will be applied total to the package, or to each person based on what the “Payment Type” option is set for.
-There are two important notes concerning “Payment Amount”.
-1) if there is a value in this field, it will not charge unless the Payment Type is set to something besides “none”.
-2) Sales Tax if applicable is not added to this amount.
-If you need to charge Sales Tax, you simple include it in the price.
-As an example, let’s assume a 5% sale tax rate and a package is $20 per person.
+As explained above, this is the total amount that will be applied to the package, or to each person, based on what the “Payment Type” option is set for.
+There are two important notes concerning “Payment Amount:” 1) if there is a value in this field, it will not charge unless the Payment Type is set to something besides “none,” 2) Sales tax ,if applicable, is not added to this amount.
+If you need to charge sales tax, you simply include it in the price.
+As an example, let’s assume a 5% sales tax rate and a package is $20 per person before tax.
 You set Payment Type to By Player, and set the payment amount to $21.
 Then notate it in the Cart Description.

 If, however, you wanted to say that was payment in full for the package, you could put Payment in Full in the cart description.
 Try not to make this field too long, as it also has to show up as a parameter that is passed to the payment processor you are using and if too long, it will get truncated (cut off).

 Continuing with the example in the Payment Amount, assume a $1 of sales tax. $21 per person is charged to include that on a $20 package.
 You might have a Cart Description of: Full Payment $20 each +Tax.

 If you do not require a payment on the package, or monetize the payments by the use of custom fields, this will not show up anyway, and again, can be left blank.

 This determines what times show up for customers to book.
 For example, if you are open for business starting at 10 am, and you have a 30 minute booking interval, the times shown will be 10:00, 10:30, 11:00, 11:30, etc. If you are set for a 90 minute booking interval, the times would be 10:00, 11:30, 1:00, etc.